-Learn how to protect stored and transmitted card data.
+Learn how to comply with PCI DSS Requirement 4 and protect stored and transmitted card data.

 What do you do with your card data once you receive it?
 How is it transmitted to other areas?
 Are you securing these areas?

 These are all questions that can be related to PCI Requirement 4.

 This requirement covers secure data transmission, especially when doing it over open and public networks.
 Businesses should be aware of how their card data is transmitted and through which networks.